Big Island Green Sand Beach

-This secluded, and we do mean secluded, sand beach is located near Ka Lae (South Point) in the Ka'u district of Hawaii.
+This very secluded sand beach is located near Ka Lae (South Point) in the Kau district of Hawaii.
 The hike is a rugged 2-mile dusty labyrinth of ruts that eventually lead to the beach.
 Getting down to the beach is an entirely different issue.
 Shaped like a giant bowl, you have to climb down the side of the "bowl" to reach the beach.
 Braving the rugged road down, you might be tempted to ask yourself if it's really worth the trip.
-It's not easy to get to, but where else can you see a Green Sand beach?
+The answer is a resounding ‘yes’.

 You do not need a permit to hike there but you are supposed to call DHHL to let them know you will be going there.
 They just like to be informed of who is on their property and the hike is absolutely free.
 You can contact DHHL at:

 We should also note that anyone trying to charge you for parking is running a scam.
 Rather than get confrontational, just leave if anyone attempts to do so.

 Green Sand Beach Big Island of Hawaii Map

 More Big Island Colorful Sand Beaches